insights

 But here’s the catch: real-time only works if it’s also accurate.

 Data that updates constantly but is full of errors or hard to read?
 That’s a recipe for disaster.
-So it’s not just about speed, it’s about trust.
+But speed alone isn’t enough.Real-time data only works when users trust it.
+If the information is inaccurate, messy or buried beneath noise, you’re replacing clarity with chaos.

 You also don’t want to overwhelm users with too much live data flying at them.